 Photochromic tint options

-There are many options available for photochromic lens tint colors, but the three most common are gray, green and brown.
-Each offers its own benefits, and all block 100% of UV radiation and protect from blue light.
+There are many options available for photochromic lens tint colors, but the three most common are gray, green, and brown.
+Each offers its own benefits, and all block 100% of UV rays.
+Here’s a little more about each specific one:

 Gray — Appropriate for sunny and cloudy days, gray lenses are ideal for general, everyday use, including driving.
 They offer the ability to see colors in their true form without any effect from the tint.